Vol. 04 · Issue 14 · APR 2026

 • Vox AC30 (above moderate volumes)

 The Fender Deluxe Reverb is an interesting case.
 I've had customers insist it sounds "Class A" based on how it feels.
 It doesn't operate that way.
-What they're responding to is the 6V6 tube's character at moderate volumes through that particular circuit — which is legitimate information about the amp, just not the right word for it.
+What they're responding to is the 6V6 tube's character at moderate volumes through that particular circuit.
+That's legitimate information about the amp, just not the right word for it.

 What This Means When You're Shopping